WhoGiveAShit/Naughty-Network-Sniffer/README.md

 **Arguments**

-python main.py || To listen for all ips with no filter-- python main.py fivem || To show current fivem connections IE: Server Connections-- python main.py portfilter 443 || To filter a certain port and ignore the others--
+python main.py || To listen for all ips with no filter__ python main.py fivem || To show current fivem connections IE: Server Connections__ python main.py portfilter 443 || To filter a certain port and ignore the others__